Youssefbaghr/ConversAI/README.md

 # Convers AI

 ComversAI is a chat application that leverages cutting-edge AI to provide seamless communication experiences.
 The project is built using modern web technologies including React, Express.js , TypeScript, Next.js, and Redux.
-It includes responsive UI components, a chat interface, a scroll area, and a share button for ease of use.

 ## Features